 A wheelchair enters from the 550mm platform, and is then turned 90 degrees to the right and lowered to the 300mm floor height.

 The Regulation 1300/2014 is a little contradictory on ramp gradients – these are stipulated in 4.2.2.8. in general, while 5.3.2.9. on boarding ramps states a slope of 18% is permissible for entry-exit.
-If we take the latter more generous figure that means a ramp approximately 1.2m in length (that a train manager could lay down) would cover the 210mm height difference.
-Not a swift or elegant solution, but at least technically compliant with 1300/2014, and similar to the system used in older TGV Duplex trains at German 760mm platforms (pictures of this system here).
+Either of these ramps is compliant, while the 8% one is obviously better.
+What Alstom has built here is not a swift or elegant solution, but at least it is technically compliant with 1300/2014.

 But thinking more fundamentally, is there any other solution here?